 Can I file for an extension for quarterly taxes?

-In rare cases when the IRS does allow extensions, these generally apply only to the paperwork.
+In rare cases when the Internal Revenue Service (IRS) does allow extensions, these generally apply only to the paperwork.
 An extension will give you more time to file your tax return, but it will not change the due date for your actual tax payment.
 Because your quarterly tax deadlines do not necessarily require paperwork, there is no regular extension available.

 However, don’t hesitate to file for an extension if you need more time to complete your tax return.
-The regular tax return filing deadline is April 15, but you can easily file an extension to extend your due date six months to October 15.
+The regular tax return filing deadline is April 15, but you can easily file an extension to extend your due date by six months to October 15.
+Those filing individual tax returns, will use Form 4868 to file an extension, whereas businesses or corporations use Form 7004 for extensions.

-Keep in mind that the IRS may rarely offer broad extensions on quarterly tax payments because of extenuating circumstances like the COVID pandemic, but these situations are very uncommon.
+Keep in mind that the IRS may rarely offer broad extensions on quarterly tax payments because of extenuating circumstances (like a pandemic), but these situations are very uncommon.

 What happens if I miss a quarterly estimated tax payment?